jsliang/sublime-pelican/README.md

     If the opening article has existing metadata fields, the command preserves these field values.
     Fields not listed in the metadata template are preserved too.

+*   **Pelican: Insert Category**

+    List categories you've used in your Pelican site in the quick panel, allowig you to fuzzily select and insert a previously used category.

+*   **Pelican: Insert Tag**

+    List tags you've used in your Pelican site in the quick panel, allowig you to fuzzily select and insert a previously used tag.

 *   **Pelican: Update Article Date**

     This command updates the date metadata field to current date and time.